 Recent studies have highlighted the link between gum disease and many other critical health conditions, including stroke, heart disease, diabetes, respiratory diseases, and much more.
 While the disease is a serious health condition, it can still be curable with proper treatment and good dental hygiene practices.

-We provide regular appointments and tips for gum disease prevention in Port Melbourne.
+We provide regular appointments and tips for gum disease prevention in Dentist Port Melbourne

 With a set of oral hygiene practices, you can keep the gum disease at bay.